hindman/optopus/misc/plan.md

   - help_text(): USAGE: use [] or () brackets, based on optional vs required.

 - Support tolerant.

+- Adjust names for non-user-facing functions, methods, and attributes.

 - GrammarSpecParser and complex Phrase parsing.
   - Basic GrammarSpecParser implementation.